 Donations for Families in Need

-Together we, the Minnesota geek community, collected a grand total of 372 toys and 132 children’s and young-adult books for a combined total of 504 toys, games, young people’s books, and other items for the Hallie Q. Brown Community Center.
-That’s the largest single donation the community center has received for their holiday drive!
-These donations were added to other donations from individuals and Edina Realty and distributed this weekend to 568 children and their families in the Summit-University neighborhood in St. Paul.
+toys, games, young people’s books and otheritems for the Hallie Q. Brown Community Center.
+The gifts were distributed to 642 children and their families in the Summit-University neighborhood in St. Paul.
 Each and every one of you who donated helped make a difference in a young person’s life this holiday season.
 You are awesome!

-Here are some photos of the impressive Twin Cities Geek donation to Hallie Q. Brown Community Center and their “Hallie’s Toy Shop” all set up to get the gifts to families!
+Here are some photos and a video of the impressive Twin Cities Geek donation to Hallie Q. Brown Community Center!

-We especially asked you to donate items that would make good gifts for teens, and you did not disappoint, coming through with all manner of board games, video games, graphic novels, YA books, DVDs, and more.
-This is important, as toy drive initiatives like Toys for Tots so often focus on gifts for younger children—tots.
+We especially asked you to donate items that would make good gifts for teens, and you did not disappoint, coming through with all manner of tabletop games, video games, graphic novels, collectibles, YA books, DVDs, and more.
+This is important, as toy-drive initiatives like Toys for Tots so often focus on gifts for younger children—tots.
 But we geeks are well aware how much it can mean as a teenager to receive a great gift that reflects our interests, and the income level of our family does not change that simple fact.

 Hallie Q. Brown Community Center also thanked us in their newsletter, which you can read here.